blackhatsV1/tabalina-dl-MP3-MP4-AAC/README.md

 > It is compiled using **pyinstaller**.
 > The *source code* of the compiled exe is inside **python source code** folder.

-> [!WARNING]
+> [!Important]
-> when you download the *source code* make sure you have all the necessary python packages (e.g. yt-dlp) installed in your system to avoid unnescessary errors caused by missing modules when running the script.
+> When you download the *source code* make sure you have all the necessary python packages (e.g. yt-dlp) installed in your system to avoid unnescessary errors caused by missing modules when running the script.